ryanwmichaud/ryanwmichaud/README.md

-Hi, my name is Ryan Michaud

-Here's what I'm excited about right now
+Hi, my name is Ryan Michaud - here's what I'm excited about right now
 - I'm currently learning digital signal processing and machine learning
 - I'm currently working on some projects relating to banjo playing optimization
 - You can reach me at ryanwilliammichaud@gmail.com